lizjaimes/lizjaimes/README.md

 ### :woman_technologist: About Me :

+- :telescope: Programmer

-- :telescope: I'm currently a market research programmer developing survey programs with HTML, CSS, and JavaScript.
+- :books: Learning to create full-stack applications with C#, HTML, and JavaScript.

 - :seedling: Enrolled in Udemy's Ultimate C# Masterclass to further understand C# under the hood, clean code practices, and unit testing.